qwazwsx/Advanced-SonicPad/README.md

 Reboot for the changes to take effect

+***Turning the power off without gracefully shutting down the Sonic Pad first will corrupt the filesystem.
+Do not use the power button on the side of the Sonic Pad.***

 -----

 **Install Accelerometer**

 $ `sudo apt update`
 Update package index

+$ `sudo apt install binutils-arm-none-eabi libnewlib-arm-none-eabi libstdc++-arm-none-eabi-newlib gcc-arm-none-eabi` Install Dependencies

 $ `sudo apt install python3-numpy python3-matplotlib libatlas-base-dev`
 Install numpy, matplotlib, and LibAtlas (linear algebra software)